Denver & Rio Grande Railroad San Juan Extension

 Today, Archuleta County is known for its scenic beauty and outdoor recreational opportunities.
 The county's economy has diversified, with tourism, agriculture, and small-scale mining being the main industries.
 Historical landmarks and cultural heritage sites, including ancient cliff dwellings and historic buildings, attract visitors from around the world.
 Archuleta County's rich history continues to be preserved and celebrated by its residents and visitors alike.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Archuleta County, Colorado.
+This timeline provides a concise overview of the key events in the history of Archuleta County, Colorado.

 • 1851: Ute Native American tribes inhabit the land that is now Archuleta County.